apakhbari/CheatSheets/Event-Streaming/Apache-Kafka/Apache-Kafka.md

 - *__consumer_offsets* is a topic which stores location of every consumer in messaging consumption process
 - Every consumer has to be part of a consumer group.
 By default it is going to be created automatically, a unique & random number.
 - Why consumer groups exist?
 Let's imagine tere is some topic with multiple producers who send messages to it at the very high rate, single consumer may not be able to consume all produced messages at the same high rates, That's why consumers may be organized into consumer groups to share consumption of the messages
+- Consumer group is automatically deleted when the last committed offset for the group expires (offset.retention.minutes - default 24 hours)
+- If there is 1 consumer inside consumer group, all of partitions are being read by that one consumer

 ### Messages
 - New messages will append at the end.
 You can not insert any messages before previous messages.